TumbleOwlee/modbus-cli-rs/README.md

 # Modbus CLI

-Modbus CLI is Rust implementation of a simple and intuative commandline application to interact with or simulate a modbus server.
+Modbus CLI is a Rust implementation of a simple and intuative commandline application to interact with or simulate a modbus server.

 If you prefer a GUI application, check out [QModbus](https://github.com/ed-chemnitz/qmodbus/) or similar applications.